PlatformIO-AVR-libraries/AVR_SPI_with_interrupts/README.md

 ## Library functions:

 Function for initializing SPI communication on Atmel AVR 8-bit microcontrollers that have a dedicated SPI module.
-This function doesn't handle multiple slave devices, manual control of multiple SS lines is mandatory.\
+This function doesn't handle multiple slave devices; manual control of multiple SS lines is mandatory.
 ***Make sure that SPI clock frequency that master generates is less than slave device F\_CPU/4!!!!***

 ```c